-Modern buildings with high quality standard have to focus on both the Indoor Air Quality (IAQ) and the Energy Efficiency (EE), although these aspects frequently require contradictory solutions.
+Modern buildings with high quality standards have to focus on both the Indoor Air Quality (IAQ) and the Energy Efficiency (EE), although these aspects frequently require contradictory solutions.

 LumaSense’s Tracer Gas Solutions help designers, commissioning engineers, and specialized consultants (eg. forensic) to analyze and characterize with superior accuracy the key characteristics of complex ventilation systems: high-quality standard buildings, critical duty, passenger cabins, etc.